 Walk along the Garonne on the quays and pass in front of Place de la Bourse and admire its reflection on the Miroir d’Eau.
 Turn at the Quinconces to stroll in “Triangle d’Or” and admire the Grand Theatre and its architecture (don’t hesitate to go inside).

-Next, if you’re shopping lover, explore Europe’s largest pedestrian street: Sainte Catherine Street, where you will discover major Franch chains, design shops, cafes and restaurants.
+Next, if you’re a shopping lover, explore Europe’s largest pedestrian street: Sainte Catherine Street, where you will discover major Franch chains, design shops, cafes, and restaurants.
 So, there are plenty of opportunities to enjoy your break.
-Visit the district Saint Michel, where you can take a walk in alleys of the cosmopolitan district.
-You will be fascinating the old architecture of this part of the city and then together with it, you can discover super modern building of the museum “La Cité du Vin”, must visit place in Bordeaux and perfect for families, couples or friends who want to explore the culture and civilization of wine.
+Visit the district Saint Michel, where you can take a walk in the alleys of the cosmopolitan district.
+You will be fascinated by the old architecture of this part of the city and then together with it, you can discover the super modern building of the museum “La Cité du Vin”, must visit place in Bordeaux and perfect for families, couples or friends who want to explore the culture and civilization of wine.
 You will end up your visit with a glass of wine on the terrace of the museum.

 Bordeaux is wealty for its wine bar culture, stroll around old part of the city and explore wine scene, where you will be able to taste not only local but also international wines.